Women and girls with epilepsy have unique health concerns. As a result of these differences, women with epilepsy can face special challenges.

 The North American Anti-Epileptic Drug (AED) Pregnancy Registry

 This is a research project established to determine the safety of seizure medications that can be taken by women during pregnancy.
-It is maintained out of Genetics and Teratology Unit of Massachusetts General Hospital in Boston.
 Women who enroll will be asked to provide information about the health status of their children in three short phone interviews.
-Any woman who is currently pregnant and is taking AEDs is strongly encouraged to enroll to help advance research on this topic.
+Any woman who is currently pregnant and is taking AEDs is strongly encouraged to enroll to help other women.

 RECENTLY PUBLISHED RESEARCH FINDINGS & NEWS ITEMS